ImYusup/notes-app-back-end/README.md

 # Notes-App-Back-End

-Here is repository Web Service Development with CRUD function by Node.js to deploy into AWS
+Here is repository Web Service Development with CRUD functions by Node.js to deploy into AWS.

 **Prerequisites**
 * Web Server by Node.js.